 Assuming you’ve submitted your renewal application 90 days (or more) before the expiration date on your current work permit, USCIS is supposed to decide on the status of your work permit application before the expiration date.
 This would allow you to continue working legally without interruption.

 Unfortunately, it sometimes takes USCIS longer than 90 days to process these renewal applications.
 This is why it’s smart to submit your asylum work permit renewal application six months or more before your current work permit expires.
 Remember that as soon as you receive a receipt notice from USCIS, your work permit is automatically extended by 540 days.

 To check the status of your application, you can look at the USCIS Case Status tool.
 You’ll need your receipt number to check your status.
 You can also call USCIS to check your case status at 1-800-375-5283.
 You can also check case processing times for Form I-765.
 You’ll need to enter the field office or service center location where you sent your application to.
 Then USCIS will show you how long it’s taking to process work permit applications at this location.
-If you need more help tracking your application, our free tool can help you understand your application’s status and connect with an immigration attorney.

 Can You Work After Your Work Permit Expires/While Waiting for Renewal?